-Whether you are a new or frequent traveller in Japan, we have made a list with some of the most essential apps to help you make the most of your Japan Rail Pass.
+Whether you are a new or frequent traveler in Japan, we have made a list with some of the most essential apps to help you make the most of your Japan Rail Pass (what is Japan rail pass?).

 Trip planning on the go